Almost the same title as last year, but new year. You know the drill-

 ― curmudgeon, Wednesday, 8 February 2017 16:07 (two months ago) Permalink

 yeah, i know a number of bookers that are furious

-― A big shout out goes to the lamb chops, thos lamb chops (ulysses), Wednesday, 8 February 2017 20:08 (one month ago) Permalink
+― A big shout out goes to the lamb chops, thos lamb chops (ulysses), Wednesday, 8 February 2017 20:08 (two months ago) Permalink

 New Yasmine Hamdan!
 Album 'Al Jamilat; out March 17th. <3

 ― Le Bateau Ivre, Thursday, 9 February 2017 11:29 (two months ago) Permalink